KilLo445/SystemHealth/README.md

 3. Sit back and relax

 > [!NOTE]
-> The script usually takes 5-10 minutes to finished depending on hardware
+> The script usually takes 5-10 minutes to finish depending on hardware